 Not exactly a one-time event, a similar mass sighting took place in 1566 over Basel, Switzerland, in which multiple objects were witnessed by throngs of people, those UFOs also appearing to be fighting with each other.
 This incident was also reported in the news of the day.

-What was in the sky over Nuremberg back in 1561?
+Question for students (and subscribers): What was in the sky over Nuremberg back in 1561?
 Were these alien craft actually fighting with each other?
 Were they some sort of time traveling man-made spacecraft that showed up at that particular time?
 Was the whole thing just natural atmospheric phenomena or natural livings things such as bugs or birds?
 Presumably those people in Germany were familiar with most of the natural explanations presented, so who knows?
-If you have more information about this incident or an opinion to share, please tell us in the comments.
+If you have more information about this incident or an opinion to share, please tell us in the comments section below this article.

 Your readership is much appreciated!

 Hull, R. F. C. and C. G. Jung.
 Flying Saucers: A Modern Myth of Things Seen in the Sky.
 Signet: New American Library, 1969.